Kun-Gao/PhysRay-CBCT/README.md

-# ARP-CBCT Model
+# PhysRay-CBCT Model

 This is the official PyTorch implementation of:

-**Measurement-Ray-Centric Sparse-View CBCT Reconstruction**
+**PhysRay-CBCT: Physics-Guided Ray-Primitive Reasoning for Sparse-View CBCT Reconstruction**

-This repository contains the complete ARP-CBCT architecture used for the reported 20-, 10-, and 5-view experiments.
+This repository contains the complete PhysRay-CBCT architecture used for the reported 20-, 10-, and 5-view experiments.
 The complete implementation will be made publicly available upon acceptance of the paper.

 ## What Is Included